jishanarora/jishanarora.github.io/README.md

-# How to Host a Resume In Markdown Format with GitHub Pages
+# How to Host a Resume in Markdown Format With Github Pages
 ## Purpose
 Describe how to format a resume using Markdown and host it using Jekyll and Github Pages.
 The steps will be based on some general principles of technical writing as described in **Andrew Etter's** book _Modern Technical Writing_.